Joffre Lakes Provincial Park

+It was also where I refilled my water bottle, on the way back from the third lake.
 Just make sure your footing is secure when grabbing the water.
-(Okay, so Nick did the hard part and refilled my bottle for me!)
+(Okay, so Nick did the hard part for me!)

 From here, the trail signs will tell you that it’s another 20 minutes to Upper Joffre Lake.
 Let’s go!

 If you’ve made it to Middle Joffre Lake, the hardest part of the day is done.
 From here to Upper Joffre Lake, the estimated hiking time is 30 minutes.

 (It is possible to make it in less time, depending on your speed and how crowded the trail is).

 Although the lakes are what get the most attention, I also loved the scenery of the forests, mountains and Joffre Creek that we encountered along the trail.

 So, instead of rushing to your final destination, don’t forget to also enjoy the journey along the way.

 Heading to Upper Joffre Lake, you won’t experience the continuous ascent that you just endured (rather, conquered!) to Middle Joffre Lake.